2. How are membranes classified according to their permeability?

 Active transport works to maintain or increase the concentration gradient of a substance between two regions while passive transport works to reduce the concentration gradient.

 14. What are the three main types of passive transport?

 The three main types of passive transport are simple diffusion, osmosis and facilitated diffusion.

-19. Without saturation of transport proteins and under the same concentration gradient how can the speed of simple diffusion be compared to the speed of facilitated diffusion?
+19. In a situation in which the transport proteins are not saturated, how can the speed of simple diffusion be compared to the speed of facilitated diffusion?